The World Factbook: Frequency of updates and availability

 Before November 2001, The World Factbook website was updated yearly; from 2004 to 2010 it was updated every two weeks; since 2010 it has been updated weekly.
 Generally, information currently available as of January 1 of the current year is used in preparing the Factbook.

 Government edition

 The first classified edition of Factbook was published in August 1962, and the first unclassified version in June 1971.
 The World Factbook was first available to the public in print in 1975.
-Until 2008 the CIA printed the Factbook; from then it hase been printed by the Government Printing Office following a CIA decision to "focus Factbook resources" on the online edition.
+Until 2008 the CIA printed the Factbook; from then it has been printed by the Government Printing Office following a CIA decision to "focus Factbook resources" on the online edition.
+In 2017, the printed book was officially discontinued.
 The Factbook has been available via the World Wide Web since October 1994, receiving about six million visits per month in 2006; it can also be downloaded.
 The official printed version is sold by the Government Printing Office and National Technical Information Service.
 In past years, the Factbook was available on CD-ROM, microfiche, magnetic tape, and floppy disk.